Ask Safely: Privacy-Aware LLM Query Generation for Knowledge Graphs: Privacy-Aware Q A

-Our method relies on the observation that KGs used for Q\&A tasks are typically based on an ontology or predefined structure.
-This structure encodes the core logic of the KG without including sensitive values.
+Our method relies on the observation that KGs used for Q\&A tasks are typically based on an ontology or predefined schema.
 Figure~\ref{fig:kg_and_structure} illustrates this concept.

 Figure~\ref{fig:kg} shows a KG containing seven nodes connected to the movie ``The Godfather''.
-This graph is constructed based on the structure in Figure~\ref{fig:structure}, which includes six node types: ``Movie'', ``Writer'', ``Director'', ``Genre'', ``Language'', and ``Actor''.
-The structure dictates node types, their attributes, and relationships.
-While the data stored in the KG may be sensitive, the structure itself is not, and can therefore provide sufficient context for the LLM to generate executable queries without accessing sensitive values.
-In addition to preserving privacy, providing only the graph structure substantially reduces the prompt size.
+This graph is constructed based on the schema in Figure~\ref{fig:structure}, which includes six node types: ``Movie'', ``Writer'', ``Director'', ``Genre'', ``Language'', and ``Actor''.
+The schema dictates node types, their attributes, and relationships.
+While the data stored in the KG may be sensitive, the schema itself is not, and can therefore provide sufficient context for the LLM to generate executable queries without accessing sensitive values.
+In addition to preserving privacy, providing only the graph schema substantially reduces the prompt size.
 This improves token efficiency, which directly translates into lower costs and faster query generation.

-Moreover, because the schema can be restricted to the sub-structure that the user is authorized to access, the LLM is prevented from generating queries that target parts of the KG beyond their access rights.
+Moreover, because the schema can be restricted to the sub-schema that the user is authorized to access, the LLM is prevented from generating queries that target parts of the KG beyond their access rights.
 This integrates access control directly into the query-generation pipeline, ensuring that privacy is preserved not only at the level of sensitive values, but also at the level of graph topology.